 (2) On and from the coming into operation of the Industrial Relations Amendment Act 2000 1 this Act applies to and in respect of a police officer, and has effect accordingly, as if —

-(a) the police officer were a Government officer within the meaning of section 80C; and
+(a) the police officer were a government officer within the meaning of section 80C; and

 (b) the Commissioner of Police were the employer, within the meaning of section 80C, of the police officer,

-and for that purpose, a reference in the Act to an employee is taken to include a reference to a Government officer.
+and for that purpose, a reference in the Act to an employee is taken to include a reference to a government officer.

 (3) Despite subclause (2), an Arbitrator does not have jurisdiction to enquire into or deal with, or refer to the Commission in Court Session or the Full Bench any matter relating to or arising from the transfer, reduction in rank or salary, suspension from duty, removal, discharge or dismissal under the Police Act 1892 of a police officer.